Jesse Juarez

 Jesse Juarez (born May 8, 1981) is an American former mixed martial artist.
 A professional competitor since 2006, Juarez has also formerly competed for Absolute Championship Berkut, Strikeforce, Bellator MMA, Maximum Fighting Championship, and Shark Fights.
 He holds a win at Welterweight over former UFC Middleweight champion Robert Whittaker.

 Background

 Originally from Torrance, California, Juarez is of French, Italian, and Tongan descent.
-Juarez attended North Torrance High School where he competed in wrestling, football, and track and field, earning High School All-American honors for wrestling after being the California state runner-up.
+Juarez attended North Torrance High School where he competed in wrestling, football, and track and field, earning NHSCA High School All-American honors for wrestling after being the California state runner-up.
 Juarez later continued his wrestling career at Golden West College where he was a JUCO All-American and California JC state champion before transferring to Montana State University-Northern.
 Juarez was a two-time NAIA All-American and was a 2005 NAIA National Champion at Montana State University-Northern.
 Juarez had been introduced to mixed martial arts while wrestling in high school and later transitioned into mixed martial arts after college.